pablomrtinn/pablomrtinn/README.md

 Currently, I'm expanding my expertise in **Python** and frontend technologies (**HTML, CSS, and JavaScript**).
 My goal is to become a versatile Full-stack developer, bridging the gap between high-performance logic and modern user experiences.

-Additionally, I have strong notions of **Networking**, including traffic analysis and protocol implementation, ensuring that the software I build is efficient both in logic and connectivity.
+Additionally, I have strong notions of **Networking**, including traffic analysis, ensuring that the software I build is efficient both in logic and connectivity.

 I'm always looking for new challenges to grow as a software engineer.
 Feel free to explore my repositories! :)